rosenpass/rosenpass-website/content/en/about.md

 {{< blocks/lead color="light" >}}

-### Explain it to me like I've just discovered computers.
+### Explain it like I'm five.
+(Meaning you don't have to know a lot about computers to understand this.)

 {{< /blocks/lead >}}